bluesky/bluesky/doc/source/api_changes.rst

 Fixed
 -----

-* Tweak layout of plots produced by the Best-EFfort Callback when showing many LiveGrids.
+* Tweak layout of plots produced by the Best-Effort Callback when showing many LiveGrids.
 * The :func:`bluesky.simulators.check_limits` simulator now calls
   ``obj.check_value()`` instead of looking at ``obj.limits``.